rgacote/dinosaurdance/content/posts/simple-card-brand-2023-08-06.md

 #LearningElixir #Elixir #SimpleCardBrand
 ---

+Created a mix project.

 Added guards to `card_brand` that check for String and Integer parameters then moved the single file into a [mix project](https://github.com/rgacote/SimpleCardBrand/tree/v0.1.0).

-Every card brand now has its own test file.
+Every card brand has its own test file.
 The tests validate against the information on the [Wikipedia](https://en.wikipedia.org/wiki/Payment_card_number) page.

-Each brand is tested for each documented prefix for each documented account number length.
+Each brand is tested for documented prefix and account number length.

 As suspected, there were a few lurking bugs which have now been corrected.